Duchenne Muscular Dystrophy and Becker Muscular Dystrophy

 Treatment includes physical therapy and sometimes surgery for both dystrophies and prednisone or deflazacort for Duchenne dystrophy.

 Duchenne muscular dystrophy is the second most common (facioscapulohumeral dystrophy is the most common) and the most severe form of muscular dystrophy.
 It begins during early childhood.
 Becker muscular dystrophy, although closely related to Duchenne muscular dystrophy, begins later during adolescence and causes milder symptoms.
 These dystrophies nearly always occur in boys.
 Together, Duchenne muscular dystrophy and Becker muscular dystrophy affect 5 of 1,000 people.
 Most people have Duchenne muscular dystrophy.

-The gene defect that causes Duchenne muscular dystrophy is different from the gene defect that causes Becker muscular dystrophy, but both defects involve the same gene.
+The gene defect that causes Duchenne muscular dystrophy is different from the gene defect that causes Becker muscular dystrophy, but both defects involve the same gene, called the dystrophin gene.
 The gene for either of these traits is recessive and is carried on the X chromosome.
 Therefore, although a female can carry the defective gene, she will not develop the disease because the normal gene on one X chromosome compensates for the gene defect on the other X chromosome.
 However, any male who receives the defective gene will have the disease because males have only one X chromosome (see Inheritance Patterns : X-Linked Inheritance).

 Boys with Duchenne muscular dystrophy lack almost all of the muscle protein dystrophin, which is important for maintaining the structure of muscle cells.
 Boys with Becker muscular dystrophy produce dystrophin, but because the protein structure is altered, the dystrophin does not function properly or the amount of dystrophin is insufficient.